BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

 # Core Pan: Pan-Genome Analysis Overview
-## The Purpose
+## Project Purpose

-The purpose of this project is to analyze the pan-genome of a set of bacterial genomes to identify core and accessory genes, assess genome completeness, and explore evolutionary relationships.
+The goal of this section of the project is to analyze the pan-genome of the bacterial genomes to identify core and accessory genes, assess genome completeness, and explore evolutionary relationships.

 ## Data Source

-The genomic data used in this project were obtained from NCBI RefSeq.
+The NCBI RefSeq genome references are found in the /genomes_raw folder.
 The dataset consists of multiple bacterial genomes in FASTA format.
+Prior to annotation, genomes were filtered based on the BUSCO completeness scores being above 90% (See BAKTA/approved_genomes.txt).

 ## Genome Selection

 Only curated genomes were included in the analysis.
-These genomes are listed in scripts/BAKTA/approved_genomes.txt: <br>
+Genomes listed in scripts/BAKTA/approved_genomes.txt: <br>

 GCF_000007545.1 <br>
 GCF_000020745.1 <br>